followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/searchExpr.md

         searchExpr: ["firstName", "lastName"]
     });

-[note]Searching works with source data of plain structure only.
-Subsequently, data can be transformed to hierarchical structure using the **DataSource**'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) option.
+[note] Searching works when inputting a plain data structure only.
+However, if you need the searching capability and hierarchical data, transform the plain data using the **DataSource**'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) option.

 #####See Also#####
 - [Search Api section](/Documentation/Guide/Data_Layer/Data_Layer/#Reading_Data/Search_Api)